CAMP FARLEY STAFF

 Camp Farley represents a relatively small camp and, as such, we are able to create a strong sense of "family".
 The minimum age of counselors is 18 or a high school graduate, and Camp Farley also hires 2-3 select junior counselors at 17, who were former campers and successfully completed Camp Farley's counselor-in-training program.
 Program staff, along with Camp Farley's supervisory team, work together to provide campers with the best possible camp experience.

-Camp Farley staff receive comprehensive training, which this year 2021 will include a comprehensive Covid-19 safety training.
-Ongoing supervision to ensure strict compliance with established procedures and policies, activity standards, and counseling guidelines.
+Camp Farley staff receive comprehensive training, ongoing supervision to ensure strict compliance with established procedures and policies, activity standards, and counseling guidelines.
 Program staff receive at least 1 week of intense training and orientation before camp starts.
 Our goal is to build a staff team that works together to provide a positive and safe experience for campers.
 Staff are trained to focus on the needs and abilities of campers, how to work with groups and individuals, and how to deal with situations that might require help.
 The Camp Farley team approach is based a commitment to providing a positive camp experience to the children we serve.

 Our resident Nurse is primarily responsible the health and wellness of staff and campers.
 Along with other staff, the Nurse works together to closely monitor campers to ensure the well being of our children.
 Camp Farley's written medical procedures are approved and supported by Cape Cod Pediatrics, and our camp is served by local emergency responders when necessary.
 We place a high value on safety and about half of all camp staff, including everyone working at the waterfront and high risk activities, are trained in first aid and CPR.